Visiting Morocco? This is what you need to know before visiting.

 4. Keep Correct Change with You

 Moroccan cab drivers rarely “have change” when you need it.
+At least, that’s what they tell you.
 To avoid overpaying, keep your coins.

 Most of our cab rides within the city cost roughly 30 Dirhams.
-The dilemma with keeping change though is that you will not be able to exchange it back when leaving the country.
+The dilemma with keeping change though is that you will not be able to exchange it back when leaving the country since they only want larger bills.

 You want to keep correct change while you’re in the country, but you also want to spend it all before leaving.